dynamsoft-docs/web-twain-docs/info/api/interfaces.md

    */
   exception?: string;
   /**
-   * The name of the data source (the scanner).
+   * The name of the data source (the scanner) or Device object.
 If not set, the default data source is used.
    */
-  scanner?: string;
+  scanner?: string | Device;
   ui?: {
     /**
      * Whether to show the UI of the device.